robsann/robsann/README.md

 ### DHCP

-The Dynamic Host Configuration Protocol (DHCP) is a network management protocol used on IP networks that in 4 steps, automatically assigns IP addresses and other communication parameters to devices connected to the network using a client-server architecture.
+The Dynamic Host Configuration Protocol (DHCP) is a network management protocol used on IP networks that, in 4 steps, automatically assigns IP addresses and other communication parameters to devices connected to the network using a client-server architecture.

 <div align="center">
 <img src='images/dhcp.png' width="75%">